Adrian925492/Docker/module1_note.md

 * **[CTRL + P + Q]** will detach currently attached container
 * **docker restart** will restart the container, launch run command, but will not remove and recreate container.
 The command will restart already created container, so all fs diffs will be kept.
 * **docker exec <id or name> <command>** - Will execute command inside given docker image.
 The *-it* flag will make it in interactive mode.
 The *-u 0* parameter will do the command by root user (UID of the root user is 0).
+* **docker build <build context>** will build image basing on its dockerfile.
+The dockerfile has to exists inside build context (build context is a path).
+If we do not use any COPY or ADD command, we do not need any directory as build context, we can injest the Dockerfile to the docker build directly.
+In such situation the command would look like **docker build - < Dockerfile**.
+The **-** means we use nothing as build context, and the **<** means we inject directly the given dockerfile.

 ## Docker environmental variables
 * **DOCKER_HOST** - specifies url of socket for docker engine.
 By changing it, we can reorder connection between docker  client and docker engine.